sanghanam/sanghanam.github.io/index.md

 Publications
 ---------------
 #### International
 - Sangha Nam, Kijong Han, Eun-kyung Kim, and Key-Sun Choi "*Distant Supervision for Relation Extraction with Multi-sense Word Embedding*" Workshop on Wordnets and Word-Embeddings, GWC2018, 2018.
-(Accepted)
 - Sangha Nam, GyuHyeon Choi, and Key-Sun Choi. "*SRDF: A Novel Lexical Knowledge Graph for Whole Sentence Knowledge Extraction.*" International Conference on Language, Data and Knowledge.
 Springer, Cham, 2017.
 - Sangha Nam and Incheol Kim. "*MRQUSAR: A web-scale distributed spatial reasoner using MapReduce.*" Big Data and Smart Computing (BigComp), 2017 IEEE International Conference on.
 IEEE, 2017.
 - Sangha Nam, et al. "*Design and Implementation of an Evaluator for Building a Good Knowledge Base in Question Answering.*" ISWC 2015 Workshop on Natural Language Interfaces for Web of Data, NLIWoD.
 2015.